-How Long After Belly Button Piercing Can You Go In A Hot Tub?
+How Long After Belly Button Piercing Can You Go In a Hot Tub?
+Tips to Safely Soak

 |

-It’s best to avoid hot tubs, baths, and other forms of water immersion for at least two weeks after getting a belly button piercing.
+It’s best to avoid hot tubs, baths, swimming pools, and other forms of water immersion for at least two to three weeks after getting a belly button piercing.
+This will help prevent swelling and ensure proper healing as recommended by professional piercers.

-This is because piercings can be susceptible to infection, and hot tubs and baths can create an ideal environment for bacteria to grow.
+This is because piercings, which create an open wound, can be susceptible to infection and irritation.
+Hot tubs, swimming pools, and baths can create an ideal environment for bacteria to grow, which is why piercers advise against exposing new piercings to these environments.

-So it’s best to wait until the piercing has healed completely before exposing it to any type of water immersion.
+So it’s best for piercers and those with belly button piercings to wait until the healing of the wound before exposing it to any type of water immersion.
+Using wound wash can aid in the healing process.

 Can You Go In A Hot Tub After Getting A Belly Button Piercing?

-Sure, you can go in a hot tub after getting a belly button piercing!
+Sure, you can go in warm water like a hot tub after getting a belly button piercing!
+Piercers recommend avoiding swimming in pools or other bodies of water until the piercing has fully and completely healed to prevent infections.

-If you’re worried about open wound from the piercing getting infected, you can always cover it with a band-aid or piece of gauze before stepping into the tub.
+If you’re worried about an infection in your belly button piercing while swimming, you can always cover it with a band-aid or piece of gauze before stepping into the water.

 Other than that, just relax and enjoy!